fw-pfrieger/TeamTree/README.md

 This approach provides **new visuals and measures to explore a field of Science & Technology based on relevant publications.**
 The current version of TTA uses the open source programming langugage R.

-This repository contains the R code to run TTA plus a list of PubMed publications and TTA-derived data for an exemplary field (Circadian Clock) as shown in the preprint.
+This repository contains the R code to run TTA (Teamtree_8.txt) plus a list of PubMed publications (pub_clock.csv) and TTA-derived data for an exemplary field (Circadian Clock) as shown in the preprint (pub_clock_TTA_data.csv).
 The manuscript is currently under review.

 ## Installation
 To run the TeamTree analysis on the exemplary field of research, you need to
 1. Download the file with the R code (Teamtree_8.txt).
-2. Download the file "pub_clock.csv" with the PubMed articles related to the keyword "Circadian clock".
+2. Download the file "pub_clock.csv" with the PubMed articles related to the keyword "Circadian clock" and the data file (pub_clock_TTA_data.csv).
 3. Make sure you have the required libraries/packages
 4. In the R code, indicate the directories, where the csv file with the PubMed articles is located and where data should be saved to.
+5. If you have downloaded the data file, TTA will use the saved colors.
+If not, you need to set "new colors=T".
-5. Run the script by copy/paste in the RGui - or use your preferred method to run R code.
+6. Run the script by copy/paste in the RGui - or use your preferred method to run R code.

 # Why an open source project?
 The need to **find information about a field of S&T and to learn about the teams** working in the field **occurs frequently**.
 Thus, **TTA** is probably **of interest for a large and diverse range of users** such as - for example - scientists, engineers, programmers, but also editors, consultants/head hunters, investors, journalists, medical doctors, philanthropists etc. Even the **general public**, I imagine someone trying to **find an expert on a rare disease**.
 Therefore, I would like to **make TTA available to anybody interested through a website or an app**.
 Since I am not a professional programmer, I decided to reach out for help through Github and to launch this **open source project**.

 ## ToDo list
+- Revised R code to optimize for speed (remember, I am not a professional programmer).
 - Implement the TeamTree procedure in a different language to improve performance/visual display and allow for interactivity.
 - Create html page/app where a user can upload articles on a specific topic or query directly a relevant (and accessible) database (e.g. PubMed, Google Scholar, Microsoft Academic, search engines etc.).
 - Extract authors and years of publication from the articles